Venezuela's Chavez names Maduro vice-president

-A former bus driver and trade unionist, Maduro replaces Elias Jaua, who will run for the state governorship of Miranda against opposition leader and defeated presidential candidate Henrique Capriles in a December gubernatorial vote.
+Maduro, 49, replaces Elias Jaua, who will run for the governorship of Miranda state against defeated opposition presidential candidate Henrique Capriles in the South American OPEC member’s December gubernatorial elections.

-The affable Maduro, 49, has long been seen as a possible successor to Chavez, and was frequently at his side in the most critical moments of the president’s year of cancer treatment.
+Maduro, a union leader at Caracas’ public bus service and foreign minister since 2006, has long been seen as a possible successor to Chavez along with several other senior allies.

+He was frequently at his side in the most critical moments of Chavez’s year of cancer treatment since mid-2011.

+The possibility of a recurrence of the disease hangs over Chavez despite a surprisingly vigorous campaign before his convincing win by 11 percentage points on Sunday.

+“I don’t recommend anyone the vice president’s job,” Chavez joked, naming Maduro during the formal proclamation of his presidential win by Venezuela’s election board.

 “On Sunday I felt really down, I‘m one of those people who can’t hide their feelings,” said Capriles, who won 44 percent of the vote compared to 55 percent for Chavez.

-“Now I‘m back on my feet ... .
-The tears have dried up quickly.
-Today I have even more strength and energy,” Capriles said during a three-hour news conference late on Tuesday.
+“Now I‘m back on my feet ...
+The tears have dried up,” Capriles said at a three-hour news conference late on Tuesday.

-A business-friendly lawyer and career politician widely seen as the opposition’s best leader of the Chavez era, Capriles, 40, plans to run for re-election as governor of Miranda.
+A business-friendly lawyer and career politician widely seen as the opposition’s best leader of the Chavez era, Capriles, 40, plans to run for re-election in Miranda.

+But Chavez’s candidates will gain momentum from his victory, especially as he won in all but two states.

 “We’ve lost one game.
-But we’re over it and now we Venezuelans have to think about the next one,” added Capriles, urging the 6.5 million people who voted for him to back opposition governors.
+But we’re over it and now we Venezuelans have to think about the next one,” added Capriles.

 In the campaign, Chavez never referred to Capriles by name.
 He savaged his rival daily as a “pig,” “loser,” “sycophant,” “fascist,” “nothing” and “candidate of the ultra-right.”